kingsdigitallab/framesense/operators/embed_frames_transformers/README.md

-# answer_frames_ollama
+# embed_frames-transformers

 ## Input

 * image of a frame (e.g. `gotdfather/00.00.03-62/shots/001/middle.jpg`)
-* a question about the image
 * a vision language model

 ## Output

-* answer to the question in `frames.json`
+Vector representing the frame added to frames.json under key 'embedding'

 ## Method

-Uses a vision language model via Ollama inferrence service.
+Uses an embedding model via Transfomers framework.

 Applies to all frames in the collections.

-IMPORTANT: you need to ensure ollama is installed and running.

 The required model will be pulled on demand.

 ## Run if

-The answer to that same question by the same model over the same frame is not found in frames.json.
+The embedding of the same frame by the same model is not found in frames.json.

 ## Redo (-r)